Hungry Jack’s has come under fire for exploiting a taxpayer-funded internship program to make up its summer workforce.

 “This shows that they will ruthlessly find any means possible to pay our members even less.
 It must stop.”

-“With much fanfare, the federal government promised the program would generate 30,000 internships a year, well in the first 18 months, they have only managed to sign up 4,785 job seekers, and most of the positions have been in retail,” he said.
+“However, in the first 18 months, it has managed to sign up just 4785 job seekers, and most of the positions have been in retail,” Mr Heffernan said.

 “It has been a spectacular failure and an utter waste of taxpayers money.

 “Money the government should never have cut from TAFEs and training colleges that result in real jobs for young people.”